Faxing Personal Information and Personal Health Information

 - Be aware that your fax number likely will be reassigned to another individual or company once you have given up the number.
 If you require the number not to be used while you advise clients that the organization is moving or closing, check with your telephone service provider about options to rent the number for a period of time to ensure all clients have been contacted and have had the opportunity to update their contact information.

 - Be aware that fax machines now have hard drive and/or memories that store and retain information.
 When disposing of or selling a fax machine, ensure that the hard drive has been properly scrubbed to remove all information that was stored on the hard drive or memory.
-Alternatively, ensure the machine is destroyed properly so no personal information or personal information can be retrieved from it.
+Alternatively, ensure the machine is destroyed properly so no personal information or personal health information can be retrieved from it.

 - Only pre-program commonly used fax numbers and be sure to check those numbers regularly to ensure accuracy.